engtuncay/engtuncay.github.io/blockchain/solidity-intro.md

 Loops do not have a fixed number of iterations and for example, loops that depend on storage values have to be used carefully.
 They could hit the gas limit, causing the transaction to fail.
 For this reason, while and do-while loops are rarely used.

-## Solidity Variables
+## Solidity Variables - State and Local

 Solidity is a statically typed language like C++, Golang or Java, which means that the type of each variable needs to be specified when declaring the variable.

-There are two types of variables: state and local.
+There are two types of variables: *state and local*.

-### State variables
+### 1 State variables (fields)

-State variables are declared at the contract level after the name of the contract and are stored on the contract storage

-● Declared at contract level;
+- Declared at contract level (as fields)

-● Permanently stored in contract storage (so on the blockchain);
+- Permanently stored in *contract storage* (so on the blockchain)
+- Can be set as *contants*
+- Expensive to use, they cost gas
+- Initialized at declaration, using a constructor or after contract deployment by calling setters;

 Saving state variables on the blockchain is not free and you have to pay gas.
 According to the Ethereum protocol, saving two 256 bits costs 20k units of gas.